aslamcodes/Intern100/10th-June-2024 (Day 42)/Task/caber-frontend/scss/README.md

 Reference: [Sass Guidelines](https://sass-guidelin.es/) > [Architecture](https://sass-guidelin.es/#architecture) > [Main file](https://sass-guidelin.es/#main-file)

-1. Differentiate logged in vs not logged in content (JWT)
+1. Differentiate logged in vs not logged in content (JWT) (Setup Done)

-2. No unnessecary info on console, (clean before presentign)
+2. No unnessecary info on console, (clean before presenting)

-3. Page not found error
+3. Page not found error(not mandatory)

-4. Menu are required, Handle as yourre the user
+4. Menu are required and appropriate UX

-5. Search and filters
+5. Search and filters when required and functioning properly

-6. My Orders
+6. My Orders/Rides page

 7. Logout is needed

-8. Responsiveness is not required
+8. Responsiveness is required (IN PROGRESS)

-9. Validations are on essential, not on creativity, although encouraged
+9. Validations are only on essentials, not on creativity, although encouraged

 10. Deadline at 26th June

 11. Hit the essentials first, the crictical.